asdfugil/srd/README.md

 # Welcome to Hoyt's SRD Repo
 FRI 4 MAR 2022 at 2000 US EST
 ---
+** Resolved the Install Script Issue by dumping CDN at FRI 4 MAR 2022 at 2021 US Eastern

 ## SRD DMG Install
 ```